 A couple of little storage sheds lead to the old heritage cabin.
 It is the first cabin built on the property by the previous owners.
 When they arrived they lived in a trailer, but gradually built a cabin around it.
 The trailer is still inside the building.

 The other building on the property is the artist’s studio.
 Perched on a bluff top, this small cabin is ideal for those with creative, artistic minds.
 Music, painting or writing can be created here.
 It has a sleeping loft for two.

 The property has space for multiple camping spots.
 Between 20 to 50 people could spread across the rest of Woodwardia in designated low-impact areas.
 These are walk-in campsites.
 A maximum of four RVs can be accommodated, too, in the parking area outside the headquarters’ gate.
-Also in that parking area is a vintage school bus which has been turned into living space, three boats with cabins accommodating at least two people in each, and communal outhouse facilities.
+Also in that parking area is a vintage school bus which could been turned into living space, three boats with cabins accommodating at least two people in each, and communal outhouse facilities.

 Travelling south along the coastline, there is a hint of a previous homestead, one used up until about a half-century ago, with pasture still evident.
 Inland, beside a large wetland flooded by beaver dam, is the remains of a small house foundation.
 This rock wall is the only clue to the family who called this land home.
 These two properties were Crown grants originally given to World War I veterans in the 1920s.
-Hunting is illegal on Woodwardia.
+Hunting is illegal in Woodwardia.